rvennam/check-scanner/workshop/part1-learn_openshift/exercise-1.md

     ![](../assets/ocp-topology-app.png)

-1. Select the app.
-You should see a single Deployment where you can see your Pods, Builds, Services and Routes.
+2. Select the app and check on **Resources**.
+You should see your Pods, Builds, Services and Routes.

     ![](../assets/ocp-topo-app-details.png)